 Never expect them to behave just as you think humans would behave.

-These directions are compiled from eighteen years of experience of working with abductees wearing thought screen helmets to stop alien abductions.
+These directions are compiled from twenty years of experience of working with abductees wearing thought screen helmets to stop alien abductions.
 For information on what aliens can and cannot do, see the section Alien Capabilities and Incapabilities in aliensandchildren.org.

 1. Prepare for a fight.